The AT&T Issue Brief Library

-In the United States, transportation accounts for 28% of greenhouse gas emissions.i Finding cleaner, more efficient methods of powering our vehicles is important for our country’s economy, security and environment.
+Finding cleaner, more efficient methods of powering our vehicles is important for our country’s economy, security and environment.
 The challenges of transitioning away from petroleum are many—from infrastructure to cost—but they are crucial to solve.

 With one of the largest commercial fleets in the U.S., we know we need to be part of the solution.
-As of December 31, 2016, AT&T operated more than 114,500 fleet assets, which includes over 82,300 vehicles and over 32,200 “wheeled equipment units,” such as portable power units and utility trailers used for emergency conditions and transporting supplies and equipment.
+As of Dec.
+31, 2017, AT&T operated more than 114,300 fleet assets, which includes more than 81,200 vehicles and more than 33,100 wheeled equipment units, such as portable power units and utility trailers used for emergency conditions, and transporting supplies and equipment.

 Additionally, we offer our customers wireless fleet management solutions for their commercial truck and van fleets, which can lead to reduced idle time, better management of miles driven per day, improved route planning and reduced travel time and costs.

-AT&T is always looking for ways to modify its fleet strategy in an effort to reduce fleet-related emissions.
-These efforts include deploying an Alternative Fuel Vehicle (AFV) fleet, deploying the most efficient technology and leveraging our own fleet management solutions for commercial trucks and vans.
+AT&T is always looking for ways to modify its fleet strategy to reduce fleet-related emissions.
+Our efforts include deploying an alternative fuel vehicle (AFV) fleet when applicable, deploying the most efficient technology and leveraging our own fleet management solutions for commercial trucks and vans.

 - We remain committed to deploying hybrid passenger vehicles.
-All passenger sedans procured in 2016 were hybrid vehicles that significantly reduce emissions and improve the efficiency of our fleet.
+All passenger sedans procured in 2017—more than 1,700 total—were hybrid vehicles that significantly reduce emissions and improve the efficiency of our fleet.

-- Through 2018, AT&T has proposed the deployment of an additional 2,000 hybrid-plus vehicles, including 100% of the new passenger vehicles.
+- For 2018, AT&T has proposed the deployment of an additional 700 new passenger hybrid vehicles.

 Vehicle Reduction Efforts

-- Changes in our business strategy that encourage streamlining fleet services are also helping us to significantly reduce our total fleet numbers.
-Taking vehicles off the road completely is the most impactful way we can reduce our fleet environmental footprint.
+Changes in our business strategy to encourage streamlining fleet services are also helping us to significantly reduce our total fleet numbers.
+Taking vehicles off the road completely is the most impactful way we can reduce the environmental footprint of our fleet.

-AT&T participates in the U.S. Environmental Protection Agency SmartWay program.
+AT&T participates in the U.S. Environmental Protection Agency's (EPA) SmartWay program.
 Through this program, we benchmark and measure progress in our transport emissions management, which helps us further integrate energy efficiency, air quality and climate change considerations into our decisions.
-The program also enables us to identify potential carbon reductions and cost savings opportunities in our distribution network.
+The program also enables us to identify potential carbon reductions and cost-savings opportunities in our distribution network.

 - Dedicated distribution: AT&T uses a dedicated distribution network that covers 21 states.
 The Transportation Control Center works with suppliers to consolidate shipments and create full truckloads on its dedicated fleet and uses EPA SmartWay carriers to reduce costs and carbon emissions.

-- Transport optimization/better route planning: AT&T performs daily inbound planning through a transportation management system to select optimal transportation modes and consolidation opportunities for optimal routing.
-In 2016, AT&T’s Transportation Control Center managed shipments via the following modes:
+- Transport optimization and better route planning: AT&T performs daily inbound planning through a transportation management system to select optimal transportation modes and consolidation opportunities for optimal routing.
+In 2017, the AT&T Transportation Control Center managed shipments via the following modes: